 One of the most unique symbols in ancient Egypt is the Amenta which represents the land of the dead and the underground also known as Duat.
 The symbol was originally created to represent the horizon where the sun sets and a representation of the Nile's west bank which was the place where the ancient Egyptian buried their dead.

-Note: The Amenta represents is an ancient Egyptian symbol of the underworld, the land of the dead, and showcases the horizon where the sun sets plus it represented the Nile's west bank where the ancient Egyptians buried their dead.
+Note: The Amenta represents an ancient Egyptian symbol of the underworld, the land of the dead, and showcases the horizon where the sun sets plus it represented the Nile's west bank where the ancient Egyptians buried their dead.

 Every ancient civilization across the world has had its own version of the tree of life which was linked to the strong presence of water.
 All across Egypt, the three of life was an ancient Egyptian symbol that has a deep effect on their way of mythology.
 Many Egyptians believed that the three provided eternal life and full knowledge of the cycles of time.

-The symbol of the tree of life was connected to the sun and believed it has the shape of a palm and sycamore tree which was believed to grow at the gates of heaven.
+The symbol of the tree of life was connected to the sun and believed it has the shape of a palm and a sycamore tree which was believed to grow at the gates of heaven.
 It is connected with the creation myth and the nine gods of the Ennead of Heliopolis.
-The first appearance of the tree of life was in Heliopolis at the temple of the sun god Ra.
+The first appearance of the Tree of Life was in Heliopolis at the temple of the sun god Ra.
 The tree of life also known as the sacred Ished tree was the seat of the Bennu bird a.k.a the phoenix and was connected with the Djed symbol.

 Note: The tree of life "The Sacred Ished Tree of Life" is an ancient Egyptian symbol for eternal life, regeneration, and knowledge of the divine plan or the equivalent to a map of destiny.
 It is an icon featured a lot in the mythology of Egypt, the fruit of the life tree is able to provide eternal life and the knowledge of the cycles of time, destiny, and the divine plan of the gods.
 The fruit was only available for the pharaohs and not the common mortals.

 The Menet symbol is a strong religious symbol that comes in the shape of a necklace with a characteristic shape and counterweight.
 The Name Menet was also the name of the goddess Hathor of love, joy, and celebration.
-The ancient Egyptian symbol came in the shape of a necklace that was connected to Hathor & Apis Bulls as a protective amulet.
+The ancient Egyptian symbol came in the shape of a necklace that was connected to the Hathor & Apis Bulls as a protective amulet.

 The Menet was shown as a symbol of birth, life, fertility, and regeneration.
 The Necklace was very popular in the new kingdom as it brought good & fortune and provides divine protection against evil spirits in this life & the afterlife and was used as a conduit for passing the power of Hathor to all her followers.